dongyg/Bug-xTerm.js-WKWebView/README.md

 xTerm.js in WKWebview encounters characters disappeared on iOS 15

 The problem just appears on xTerm.js combine WKWebView.
 The Safari and SFSafariViewController on iOS 15 are fine.
-Please review the comparison in the attachments.